CJSpear/Unity-Rock-Climbing-Project/README.md

 NOTE:  This was the prototype version, made to be run in a VR headset

-How to use: Just download, extract VR Castle Hill.zip file and run the .exe file
+How to Run: Just download, extract VR Castle Hill.zip file and run the .exe file

 The aim of this project is to produce a 3D environment of Rock-Climbing Boulders.